shuang8github/GitTutorial/README.md

-# GitTutorial learning Git commands.
+# GitTutorial for learning Git commands.